William Crichton, 1st Lord Crichton: Life

 The son of Sir John Crichton of Crichton, William Crichton is first attested to as one of the Scots noblemen and gentry who were given safe passage into England to meet James I of Scotland, following the latter's release from captivity.

 Crichton was one of eighteen gentlemen to receive the honour of knighthood at the coronation of King James on 21 May 1424, and was later made a Gentleman of the Bedchamber (Cambellano).

 In 1426, Crichton, described as a knight and chamberlain (Dominus Willielmus de Chrichton miles cambellanus noster), along with William Fowlis, the royal almoner, and Thomas de Cranston, King's squire, were sent as envoys to the court of Eric III of Norway to negotiate a continuation of the peace between their respective countries.
 Upon his return he was appointed governor of Edinburgh Castle, Master of the Royal Household and by 1435 Sheriff of Edinburgh.

 In 1437 Crichton, as Keeper of Edinburgh, had control of the six-year-old James II and by 1439 had himself proclaimed Lord Chancellor of Scotland.

 During the King's minority, Archibald Douglas, 5th Earl of Douglas was Regent.
-In 1440, after his death, Crichton and Sir Alexander Livingston invited the 16-year-old William Douglas, 6th Earl of Douglas and his brother to dinner in Edinburgh Castle, and murdered them, despite the young King's pleas for their lives.
-This brutal incident of murder and betrayal of hospitality has become known as the ‘Black Dinner’ and was an inspiration for the "Red Wedding" massacre in the Game of Thrones series.
+On 24 November 1440, after Archibald's death, Crichton and Sir Alexander Livingston invited the 16-year-old William Douglas, 6th Earl of Douglas and his brother to dinner in Edinburgh Castle, and murdered them, despite the young King's pleas for their lives.
+This brutal incident of murder and betrayal of hospitality has become known as the "Black Dinner" and was an inspiration for the "Red Wedding" massacre in the Game of Thrones series.

 Crichton was sent in 1448 to the continent, accompanied by the Secretary of State, John de Ralston Bishop of Dunkeld and Nicholas Otterburn who would latterly assume that position.
-The purpose of this embassy was not only to ratify the Auld Alliance between Scotland and France, but to find a bride for the as yet unmarried King James.
+The purpose of this embassy was not only to ratify the Auld Alliance between Scotland and France but to find a bride for the as yet unmarried King James.
 Crichton and his company proceeded on to the Duchy of Burgundy, where they negotiated with Duke Philip for a suitable match for the King.
 Mary of Guelders, daughter of Arnold, Duke of Guelders, and niece of Duke Philip was chosen.
 Crichton escorted the future Queen back to Scotland, where they landed at Leith on 18 June 1449.

 In 1449 he founded a collegiate church on his estate at Crichton.

 In 1450 he made a considerable loan to James II.
 He also invested his wealth in Crichton Castle, adding to it and transforming it into an impressive courtyard castle.

 William, 1st Lord Crichton died before July 1454.